js216/CeNTREX/README.md

   Programmer Manual.
 - **Cryomech CPA1110:** the entire interface from the manual.
-- **MKS 1179C:** Python interface for all the control lines of the MKS 1179C General Purpose Mass-FloÂ® Controller, as controlled by a NI USB-6008 Multifunction I/O Device.
+- **MKS 1179C:** Python interface for all the control lines of the MKS 1179C General Purpose Mass-Flo® Controller, as controlled by a NI USB-6008 Multifunction I/O Device.

 #### Todo